GhadaFathy/M3DMR/README.md

 ## Datasets
 there are many Datasets used in M3DMR

- * COCO,ImageNet, and ResNet18 Dataset
+ * COCO,ImageNet, and KITTI Dataset

 ## Requirements
 TensorFlow using Python, OpenGL, and open3D, GPU